Avocado with milk and sugar is one of my favorite comfort food. It is a delicious and creamy Filipino dessert that is best when served cold.

 I love this avocado dessert with grated sharp cheese or Parmesan cheese.

-It is best when chilled for a couple of hours.
+Chill for a couple of hours before serving.
 Yummy!

 Note: If you leave it overnight in the fridge, the top will darken.
 It is still edible or you can scoop out the dark area and discard.